BrettWitty/convolution/README.md

 After that the work kinda frittered out into other projects.
 I restarted Convolution afresh in 2009-2010 but abandoned it again soon after.
 Following the less-than-stellar results of Mix Tape, I became dispirited with interactive fiction and left for about a decade.
 I'm back now, and happy to put my old projects out into the sunlight for others to poke at.

-At some point in the project I had beta-testers lined up, and have notes from an alpha tester called Ronald.
+At some point in the project I had beta-testers lined up, and have notes from a nice alpha tester called Ronald.

 ## The Idea

-During the development of Convolution, I was a single, unburdened maths PhD student with casual interests in philosophy, having entered adulthood during The Matrix, Being John Malkovich and Fight Club.
+During the development of *Convolution*, I was a single, unburdened maths PhD student with casual interests in philosophy, having entered adulthood during *The Matrix*, *Being John Malkovich* and *Fight Club*.
 I was a weird combination of smart and clueless, creative and clumsy.
 This comes through in the game.

-Convolution is a game rooted in philosophical themes.
+*Convolution* is a game rooted in philosophical themes.
 You wake up in an urban garage with shattered, contradictory memories of violence and confusion.
 You are driven to enter an apartment complex ("Convolution Towers") and make your way as high as you can.
 There are puzzles and residents to interact with.

 But Convolution Towers is a weird space.
 You have done this journey before and have left yourself notes and warnings hidden about the place.
 You appear to be pursued by a lurking horror.
 As you go higher, the world becomes more abstract and fantastical.